-Spring has sprung, summer is coming and there is a restaurant patio seat with your name on it.
+Although it was a slow start, we promise summer is here, and there is a restaurant patio seat with your name on it.
 Alfresco dining is the highlight of any Chicagoan’s season, so let your kids in on the fun.
 We gathered the top spots for outdoor family dining and found some obvious choices (in front of the Bean) and some secret ones (a Cuban gem in Logan Square).
 Read on and bon appétit!

-After making silly faces at the Bean, playing at Maggie Daley Park or splashing through the Plensa fountains, scoot over to the Park Grill’s huge outdoor patio.
+After making silly faces at the Bean, playing at Maggie Daley Park or splashing through the fountains, scoot over to the Park Grill’s huge outdoor patio.
 It sits right below the fabulous mirrored Cloud Gate sculpture and right aside Michigan Avenue, making it the most bustling and interesting place for outdoor dining in the Loop.
-On the menu: soups, salads and sandwiches.
-If you have an adventurous eater in the family, order Chocolate Orange Crème Brûlée for dessert.

 Chief O’Neill’s Pub & Restaurant